rmartignoni-zz/elasticsearch-query-builder/README.md

 # elasticsearch

-This is an alpha version of a library to query data from ElasticSearch
+This is a pre-alpha version of a library to query data from ElasticSearch